IamTheFij/dockron/README.md

 By default, Dockron will periodically poll Docker for new containers or schedule changes every minute.
 You can specify an interval by using the `-watch` flag.

+### Running with Docker

+Dockron is also available as a Docker image.
+The multi-arch repo can be found at [IamTheFij/dockron](https://hub.docker.com/r/iamthefij/dockron)

+From either an `amd64`, `arm`, or `arm64` machine, you can run Dockron using:

+    docker run -v /var/run/docker.sock:/var/run/docker.sock:ro iamthefij/dockron -watch

 ### Scheduling a container

 First, be sure your container is something that is not long running and will actually exit when complete.
 This is for batch runs and not keeping a service running.
 Docker should be able to do that on it's own with a restart policy.